tfgg/yournextmep/_candidates/eu2014/labour/derek-munn.md

 person: derek-munn
 region: scotland
 party: labour
-title: Scotland - Labour Party - Derek Munn
+title: Derek Munn is running for MEP in Scotland for the Labour Party
 incumbent: false
 ---